jujumie/dataviz/README.md

 # dataviz
-Data Visualization in Tableau, Qlik, and Power BI
+These are some data visualization projects conducted using Tableau, Qlik, and Power BI.